Martin Truex Jr.: 2014

 On October 14, 2013, it was announced that Michael Waltrip Racing's No. 56 would become a research and development team in 2014, and later was spun off.
 Truex was told he could offer his services as a driver to other teams, and on October 17 it was confirmed that for the 2014 NASCAR Sprint Cup Series season Truex would move to Furniture Row Racing and drive the No. 78 Chevrolet being vacated by Kurt Busch.
 When the deal was formally announced on November 1, 2013, before the Texas race, it was announced that Furniture Row had also signed on all of the members of Truex's MWR pit crew.

 Truex's 2014 season started with an outside pole qualifying run for the Daytona 500, Furniture Row Racing's first front row start in the 500.
 However, Truex's engine failed on lap 31.

-Truex did poorly in the spring but rebounded with 4 top tens in the latter part of the season.
-He only led a single lap (at Talladega in the October race) and finished 24th in the final points.
+Truex did poorly in the spring but rebounded with four top-10s in the latter part of the season.
+He only led a single lap (at Talladega in the October race) and finished 24th in the final points standings.